officiallysingh/spring-boot-spark-kubernetes/README.md

 * If the Job fails, Executor pods are still terminated, but driver pod remains in `Error` state.
 For debugging, you can see pod logs.
 * Eventually you may want to clean up by deleting the pods or `minikube delete`.
 > [!IMPORTANT]
 > All applications run in `default` profile on minikube.
+> Spark Job's Docker images are deployed on Kubernetes via `spark-submit` command.

 ### Deployment architecture
 #### Deploy Modes